influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/troubleshooting/frequently-asked-questions.md

 For example, if a query groups by the `name` [tag key](/influxdb/v1.2/concepts/glossary/#tag-key) and `name` has two [tag values](/influxdb/v1.2/concepts/glossary/#tag-value) (`chronelda` and `chronz`), Chronograf shows the most recent field value associated with the `chronelda` series.

 If a cell's query includes more than one [field key](/influxdb/v1.2/concepts/glossary/#field-key) in the [`SELECT` clause](/influxdb/v1.2/query_language/data_exploration/#select-clause), Chronograf returns the most recent field value associated with the first field key in the `SELECT` clause.
-For example, if a query's `SELECT` clause is `SELECT "chronogiraffe","chronelda"`, Chronograf show the most recent field value associated with the `chronogiraffe` field key.
+For example, if a query's `SELECT` clause is `SELECT "chronogiraffe","chronelda"`, Chronograf shows the most recent field value associated with the `chronogiraffe` field key.

 ### Line+Stat
 Show time-series in a line graph and overlay the time-series' single most recent value.